How Many YouTube Shorts Should You Post Per Day? (2026 Guide)

 | Large | 100K+ | 7-21 | Team production, multi-format strategy |

-The pattern is clear: start with 3–5 per week and scale up as you learn what resonates.
+The pattern: start with 3-5 per week and scale up as you learn what resonates.
 Channels that posted at least 200 Shorts saw more consistent view growth over time, according to research compiled by BigMotion.
-Think of each Short as a sample — more samples mean more chances to find what goes viral.
+Each Short is a sample.
+More samples mean more chances to find what connects.

 How the YouTube Shorts Algorithm Treats Posting Frequency